bzigterman/bzigterman.github.io/projects/weather.md

 - 31°
 - Cloudy
-- 81% humidity
+- 80% humidity
-- 8 mph wind
+- 11 mph wind
 - 100% cloud cover
 - 23 AQI O3 🟩
 - 45 AQI PM2.5 🟩
-- 0.61 inches of snow and 0.59 inches of rain expected in the next 72 hours
+- 0.59 inches of rain and 0.55 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>